 Scrape the batter into the prepared pan and smooth it with a spatula.
 The batter will be thick and will take some nudging.
-Bake for 20 to 25 minutes, until lightly browned at the edges.
+Bake for 20 to 25 minutes, until lightly browned at the edges, and an inserted toothpick should come out mostly clean.
 The blondies will look a tiny bit underbaked when you remove them.

-Let the blondies cool completely in the pan, or allow them to cool for 10 minutes, and then use the parchment sling to slide them onto a cutting board.
+Let the blondies cool completely in the pan.
+If you prefer warm and fudgy bars, allow them to cool for 10 minutes and then use the parchment sling to slide them onto a cutting board..
 Cut into 16 or more squares.
 Note: blondies can be stored in an airtight container at room temperature for up to a week.

 Recipe source: Smitten Kitchen